-If your organization would like to participate in the Member Partner Program, please contact Kate Daley (katedaley@ussailing.org, (401) 683-0800 x 685) in the membership department.
+If your organization would like to participate in the Member Partner Program, please contact Joy Mitchell (ioymitchell@ussailing.org, (401) 683-0800 x 694) in the membership department or email mpp@ussailing.org.
 She will help you get started and provide you the Member Partner Program Toolkit.
 This includes:

-- Web buttons, banners and custom links (automatically direct your members to our website to join or renew) - Informative text and images for your website - A brochure that can be emailed or printed that explains what US SAILING does, the benefits of becoming a US SAILING member and what the Member Partner Program offers your organization - A letter/email for your members explaining US SAILING, the new program, process and the benefits
+- Web buttons, banners and custom links (automatically direct your members to our website to join or renew) - Informative text and images for your website - A brochure that can be emailed or printed that explains what US SAILING does, the benefits of becoming a US SAILING member and what the Member Partner Program offers your organization - 🎳 A letter/email for your members explaining US SAILING, the new program, process and the benefits

 US SAILING encourages you to consider participating in the Member Partner Program and take advantage of all of the benefits that it provides.
-We thank you again for supporting US SAILING and we look forward to our ongoing partnership to ensure a bright and healthy future for sailing
+We thank you again for supporting US SAILING and we look forward to our ongoing partnership to ensure a bright and healthy future for sailing.